Nolan Arenado Player Props: Cardinals vs. Dodgers

 Nolan Arenado At The Plate

-- Arenado is batting .257 with three doubles, two home runs and eight walks.
+- Arenado has three doubles, two home runs and eight walks while hitting .257.

-- He has homered in two of 25 games played this season, and in 1.8% of his plate appearances.
+- In 26 games played this year, he has homered in two of them.

-- In 28.0% of his games this season, Arenado has had at least one RBI.
-He's picked up more than one in 16.0% and driven in three or more of his team's runs in three contests.
+- Arenado has driven in a run in seven games this year (26.9%), including four games with more than one RBI (15.4%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.